erichuang2015/directorist/readme.txt

 Directorist is developed using Object Oriented PHP and following WordPress Best Coding Practice.
 It has a highly optimized codebase.
 Therefore, it will run faster.

 = COMPATIBLE WITH ANY THEMES =
-You may know it is very difficult to make a pluginâ€™s design compatible with all themes because of the different layouts and markups different themes use.
+You may know it is very difficult to make a plugin's design compatible with all themes because of the different layouts and markups different themes use.
 However, it is not a problem with Directorist.
 We have invested a lot of time on this plugin to make to 95-100% compatible with ANY WORDPRESS THEMES.

 = DEDICATED PREMIUM THEME FOR FREE FOR THE PLUGIN! = Maybe your theme is 99% compatible with our plugin.
 However, you want to get beyond that and want 100% compatibility.
 No problem.
 We have crafted a premium theme for this plugin and we are giving it for free to our valuable users of this plugin.
 Now making a modern and professional directory website is just a matter of some clicks.